 The Bircumshaw surname is habitational, taken on from the name of the Chapelry of Birkenshaw in the Parish of Birstall, county Yorkshire.
 The place literally means "small wood or copse where birch trees grow" from the Old English "bircen"

 Early Origins of the Bircumshaw family

 The first on record was William del Birkenschawe listed in 1274 in the Court Rolls of the Manor of Wakefield, Yorkshire.
 A Thomas Birchynshaw was listed in the Poll Tax Rolls of that same county in 1379.

 Important Dates for the Bircumshaw family

 This web page shows only a small excerpt of our Bircumshaw research.
-Another 70 words (5 lines of text) covering the years 1408, 1587, 1634, and 1739 are included under the topic Early Bircumshaw History in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) covering the years 1408, 1587, 1634, 1739, 1664 and 1672 are included under the topic Early Bircumshaw History in all our PDF Extended History products and printed products wherever possible.